Before setting up a business in China

 4. Ensure stable and highly-qualified management and staff.

 As a foreign company, hiring an expatriate to manage the company can be a lot easier in terms of operational control, transparency, and even trustworthiness.
 Foreigners in China may share the same sentiments as an outsider and that can instantly build the connection that you need for a longer period of working relationship.
-However, expatriate packages are often more costly, but more and more companies are also offering local contracts to foreign employees.
+However, expatriate packages are often more costly.
+Nevertheless, more and more companies are offering local contracts to foreign employees and more foreigners are also working this way.

 On the other hand, hiring a local manager may also give more advantage in terms of contacts with suppliers, customers, staff, or government agencies.
 Getting a highly qualified local manager would be an asset to the company.